 What you’ll learn: Morningside Ministries features an extensive Dementia help video library on various caregiving topics ranging from finding elder care and combatting loneliness to music therapy and the latest Alzheimer’s research.

-The video, "The Difference Between Dementias," is particularly beneficial to help caregivers understand the top four types of dementia.
+The video "The Difference Between Dementias" is particularly beneficial in helping caregivers understand the top four types of dementia.